 CREDIT HOURS AND MAJOR

-All baccalaureate degrees require completion of a minimum of 120 credit hours, including all requirements for a major field of study.
+All baccalaureate degrees require completion of 120 credit hours (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees), including all requirements for a major field of study.
 Specific requirements for degrees and programs are presented under the college and departmental sections of the Catalog.

 All baccalaureate degrees require completion of a common set of General Education requirements.
 Refer to the General Education Program section of the Undergraduate Catalog.

-To graduate, a student must earn the last 25% of baccalaureate degree requirements at UNC Charlotte, including the last 12 credit hours of work in the major field and at least 6 credit hours of any minor field of study.
+To graduate, a student must earn at least 25% of baccalaureate degree requirements at UNC Charlotte, including the last 12 credit hours of work in the major field and at least 6 credit hours of any minor field of study.
 Exceptions to these hour provisions may be made upon the recommendation of the student's major department and with the approval of the dean of the college of the student's major.
-(Please note: earning 25% of the degree at UNC Charlotte cannot be waived due to Southern Association of Colleges and Schools accreditation standards.)
+(Please note: Earning 25% of the degree at UNC Charlotte cannot be waived due to Southern Association of Colleges and Schools accreditation standards.)

 GRADE POINT AVERAGES

 To graduate, a student must be in good academic standing and have earned a grade point average of at least 2.0 and a grade point average of at least 2.0 in the major and in any minor.
 Some programs require a higher grade point average.
 Specific requirements for degrees and programs are presented under the college and departmental sections of the Undergraduate Catalog.